PaulTomchik/SettingUpSpark/Setting-Up-A-VirtualBox-Spark-Cluster.md

     2. OpenSSH Server
   10. 'Enter' through the defaults until prompt to restart the system.
   11. Click 'Devices' on the VirtualBox window.
-    1. Eject the CD.
+    1. Eject the virtual CD.
 (May need to 'force unmount.')
   12. Restart the machine
 5. Log in and run:
   1. `apt-get update; apt-get install -y git openjdk-7-jdk;`